Syed Ahmad Alwee Alsree: Career

-Syed Ahmad received the honorary Panglima Jasa Negara (PJN) award which carries the title 'Datuk' from the Yang di-Pertuan Agong Tuanku Mizan Zainal Abidin in conjunction with His Majesty's birthday on 12 November 2009.
+Ahmad received the honorary Panglima Jasa Negara (PJN) award which carries the title 'Datuk' from the Yang di-Pertuan Agong Tuanku Mizan Zainal Abidin in conjunction with His Majesty's birthday on 12 November 2009.

+Personal life

+Ahmad is married to Hanifah Hajar Taib, the Deputy Minister of Economy, the Member of Parliament for Mukah and the daughter of Abdul Taib Mahmud, the former Yang di-Pertua Negeri and former Chief Minister of Sarawak.